Skip to searchSkip to main content

 Strategic WSP & ATR support for South African employers

-In South Africa, most levy-paying employers are legally required to submit a Workplace Skills Plan (WSP) and an Annual Training Report (ATR) to their relevant SETA every year, usually by 30 April.
+In South Africa, most levy-paying employers are legally required to submit a Workplace Skills Plan (WSP) and an Annual Training Report (ATR) to their relevant SETA each year, usually by 30 April.
+These submissions form a core part of your obligations under the Skills Development Act.

 Workplace Skills Plan (WSP)